Lesson in a school for orphans in Uganda that is supported by Save the Children, one of Sida's framework organisations.

 The goals of supporting the Swedish civil society organisations are: that they in turn can strengthen the capacity of civil society actors in developing countries, that the civil society works with a rights-based approach in their roles as voice carriers and organisers of services, and a strengthened democratisation and increased respect for human rights of poor and discriminated people.

 The cooperation between Sida and its framework organisations is long-term.
-Sida has agreements with 19 framework organisations.
+Sida has agreements with 19 framework organisations through the Strategy for support to Swedish organisations in the civil Society 2016-2022.
 They receive funding for their activities and carry out development work under their own initiatives and responsibility, in accordance with the guidelines set by Sida.
 The total framework budget for 2017 amounted to approximately 1.78 billion SEK.

 Since the funding is a public contribution to the organisations' own activities, the framework organisations should finance part of the costs from their own resources.
 Their own contribution should be seen as an expression of the organisation's priorities and ability to mobilise a commitment to its development cooperation.
 The minimum level of own contribution is set by the government and is currently at 10 per cent.

-See a list of Sida’s frame organisations and how to seek assistance from them.
+See a list of Sida’s framework organisations and how to seek support from them.

-Learn more about different projects from the Sida CSO-database.
-The database contains information on the activities of Swedish civil society organizations and their partners engaged in developing countries with support from Sida.
+Learn more about different projects from the Sida CSO database.
+The database contains information on the activities of Swedish civil society organisations and their partners engaged in partner countries with support from Sida.